 As Director of Archives and Research, I hope to…

 - Use my family history as a way of connecting with people in the IPHC.
 As you can see below, both my mother and grandfather gave their entire working lives to the IPHC, and I care deeply about this denomination, its people, and its future.
+Much of my research has been about IPHC women preachers, so a significant focus of my life has been on the IPHC as well.

 - Use my doctorate in Rhetoric, Composition, and the Teaching of English to help shape our story as a denomination.
 Collecting, sharing, and contextualizing stories is a powerful way to help people understand the heritage they have inherited when becoming part of the IPHC.